 Head to Silver Springs in Ocala and you can also revel in the clear freshwater springs that are a key feature of northern Florida, with great fishing, boating and wildlife watching.
 And, in winter months, you might just be lucky enough to spot the rare Southern Wright Whales that come to give birth off the shores of Amelia Island.

-Sports & Activities in the Panhandle
+Sports & Activities in Northeast Florida

 Water Sports & Golf